All posts

 • The client sees their server details in the portal

-For pure network engineering or enterprises with existing infrastructure, standalone tools like NetBox or Device42 make sense.
-But for hosting providers who need DCIM as part of their daily billing and provisioning workflow, an integrated solution saves significant time and money.
+For pure network engineering or enterprises with existing infrastructure, standalone tools like NetBox or Device42 are still excellent fits.
+For hosting providers who need DCIM as part of their daily billing and provisioning workflow, an integrated solution can save significant time.

 Getting Started